A Jaunt Through the Japan Pavilion at Epcot (Complete Guide)

 Here are a few notebooks, cards, and Origami paper crafts.

-However, these are used for different reasons.
-For example, when the right paw is raised, it’s to get more money, and the left paw is for more customers.
+Each paw has a unique meaning.
+When the right paw is raised, it’s for more money, and the left is for more customers.

 One room in the store has a collection of Kimonos and Obi Knots.

-Someone will help you if you would like to try one.
+Someone will help if you want to see something in the display case.

 Chopsticks.